This cookbook describes how to radically improve performance by compiling ahead-of-time (AOT) during a build process.

 export statements rather than

-Install the Rollup dependencies with this command:
+In the terminal window, install the Rollup dependencies with this command:

 Next, create a configuration file (